 3. Crystal Cat Litter

 Description: Crystal litter varieties are designed to be ultra-absorbent.
 They use silicone as a base material, and they’re usually white in colour.
+You’ll see this advertised either as crystal cat litter or silicone cat litter.

 need as much of it in a tray as you would with a clay option.

 Cons: The crystals will absorb as much moisture as they can deal with, and then stop working completely.
 Once they’re at saturation point, no more waste or urine can be collected, and it will simply start to pool in the litter tray.
 That’s uncomfortable for your cat, and messy for you to clear up.
 You need to check your litter tray regularly to make sure the crystals are still working.
+This also tends to be expensive cat litter when compared to all the other options.

-4. Corn, Wheat and Pine Cat Litter
+4. Corn Cat Litter, Wheat Cat Litter and Pine Cat Litter

 Pros: You can flush these products straight down the toilet after use, because they’re biodegradable.
 It’s easy to tell when the litter is used and ready to throw away, because the pellets dissolve into dust on contact with waste products.
 Natural cat litter is considered to be less likely to stick to cats paws and fur than other varieties.